 The third is this abandoned home.
 This 19th-century Conestoga Township house is suspected of being built on the foundations of an old trading post on the property that was part of the early landholdings of James Logan, who came to Pennsylvania in 1699 with William Penn.

-The building is situated just off Conestoga Boulevard about a half-mile northeast of River Road.
+The building is situated just off Conestoga Boulevard, about a half-mile northeast of River Road.
 Some believe the property could have been an early 1700s trading post that preceded permanent settlements.
 Depending on the season, the building can be challenging to see from the river through the vegetation.
 Here’s the exact GPS location.

 However, it is visible from the road.
 The property is marked as no trespassing, so please limit your sightseeing from the water or road.

-Towards the end of your journey, you will pass by Lock 6 of the Conestoga Navigation Company.
+Towards the end of your journey, you will pass by Lock 8 of the Conestoga Navigation Company.
 In the early 1800s, the Conestoga once had a slackwater canal that ran a winding 18-mile course through a series of nine locks and dams from Lancaster to Safe Harbor.
-Click here for it’s GPS location.
+Click here for its GPS location.
 The lock is situated in the Conestoga River Park.

 Port of Lancaster